sdeva14/emnlp20-centering-neural-hds/README.md

 This project contains a python implementation for the EMNLP20 paper whose title is "Centering-based Neural Coherence Modeling with Hierarchical Discourse Segments".

+## Updates (2021.01.09.)
+The new version is updated on 2021.01.09.
+Please use the new version if you downloaded it before.
+Previously, the codes used in development were uploaded, and it causes performance degradation.
+We also add a new option to decide an encoding type of texts, whether encoding a document at once or sentences individually for a structure-aware transformer input.
+Regarding this, please see our COLING20 paper, "Incremental Neural Lexical Coherence Modeling".

 ## Requirements

 #### Conda environment